Presenter Guidelines

 • Presentation length: ~35 minutes in length with 10 additional minutes available for questions and discussion.

 • Each room has wi-fi access, a projector, and a microphone.
+Each room will be set for 8 people at roundtables.

-• Please upload your presentation by June 2, 2025.
+• Please upload your presentation to Oxford Abstracts by June 8.

 • Bring any additional supplies you might need (handouts, clicker).